“The wran, the wran, the king of all birds,

 January 6th is celebrated in Ireland as "Women's Christmas" (Nollaig na mBan).
 More commonly known in other parts of the world as the Feast of the Epiphany, it marks the end of the Christmas period in Ireland.
-It is known as "Women's Christmas" because of the Irish men taking on…Continue
+It is known as "Women's Christmas" because of the…Continue

 Yes indeed, what to do?
 After the festivities are festivitied - after all the ceremonies, the lighting of candles, the opening of presents, the cooking and the eating…Continue